FridaJ/KPI_calculator/README.md

 | XlsWriter | 3.1.1 |

 ### Development
-- 240530: The file generation takes a long time and this will be optimized
-- 240530: Since the file generation takes a long time, a spinner will be added
+- 240530: Since the file generation takes some time, a spinner will be added